Foundations of Anatomy and Physiology (10298.2)

 |2022||UC - Canberra, Bruce||Semester 2||01 August 2022||On-Campus||Ms Erin Kelly|

-The printed textbook and e-text can be purchased from https://www.wileydirect.com.au/buy/introduction-to-the-human-body-11th-australia-new-zealand-edition/
+The printed textbook and e-text can be purchased from: https://www.wileydirect.com.au/buy/principles-of-anatomy-and-physiology-for-nursing-and-healthcare-students-in-australia/

 Engaging in theory material is expected through listening/watching the online recordings.
 Material may be presented as short videos or prerecorded lectures.
 Students will also be provided with associated theory/lecture notes